Is PVC or Silicone Wire Which Is Better?Posted on: Sun Jul 30 2023

 Silicone is more flexible and easier to move, so silicone wire is, inherently, easier to work with.
 It's not better in terms of ampacity or reliability or anything like that.
 It can, however, be thought of as a safer option if you are running your equipment at the bleeding edge of its capabilities.

 So, Is PVC or Silicone Wire Better?

 There is a common misconception that silicone wire can handle more current than PVC jacketed wire.
-The reality is, the material that the jacket is made of has absolutely nothing to do with how much current a wire can handle.
+The reality is, the material that the jacket is made of has very little to do with how much current a wire can handle.
 This confusion comes down to the fact that a conductor, which is what a wire is, can essentially handle an infinite amount of current.
-You can put an infinite amount of current through any size conductor, or any type of conductor.
-It will take as much as you give it until it combusts.
+You could in theory put an infinite amount of current through any size conductor, or any type of conductor, it will take as much as you give it until it combusts.

 [[ aff type=aff ~ link=https://amzn.to/3fIciha ~ title=`BNTECHGO Wire` ~ image=https://admin.cellsaviors.com/storage/bntechgo.jpg ~ description=`BNTECHGO offers a huge assortment of wire, perfect for any project.` ~ height=small ~ buttonText=`View BNTECHGO Store` ]]

 The insulator jacket is much more sensitive to heat than the conductor itself.
 PVC has a lower combustion temperature than silicone.
 So a 10-gauge wire jacketed in PVC will catch on fire a lot sooner than that same 10-gauge fire jacketed in silicone.

 When it comes to electrical wiring, two common types of insulation materials are silicone and polyvinyl chloride (PVC).
 Both materials are widely used and you can find both in everything from household wiring to industrial machinery.
 However, there is a common misconception that silicone wire is superior to PVC wire in terms of current-carrying capacity.